psotou/fintoc/README.md

 }
 ```

-However, the `All` method of this interface allows for the use query params like this:
+However, the `All` method of this interface allows for the use query params like the following:

 ```go
 params := fintoc.Params{Since: "2021-08-01", Until: "2021-08-31", PerPage: "100"}